hng/BiomolecularStructures.jl/docs/kabsch.md

 rmsd(A::Array{Float64,2}, B::Array{Float64,2})
 ```

-Calculates the root mean square deviation of two matrices A and B in using the following formula:
+Calculates the root mean square deviation of two matrices A and B in using the following formula (Kavraki, L. 2007):

 ![RMSD formula](assets/kabsch/rmsd.png)